 All finishers receive a medal.
 A small, symbolic prize is given to the winners of both distances for men and women.
 Please note that there is no prize money.

-A T-shirt offers better protection from heat stroke than a sleeveless shirt, but it is of course an individual matter.
-In any case, we recommend the use of sunscreen with high protection.
+A t-shirt offers better protection from heat stroke than a sleeveless shirt, but it is of course an personal choice.
+In all cases, we highly recommend the use of sunscreen with high protection and a cap.

-A cap is also recommended.
-There are no restrictions to clothing and women and men alike can run in shorts, tights, tank tops etc.
+There are no clothing restrictions, so women and men alike can run in shorts, tights, tank tops etc.

 For information on the route, start and finish lines, drinks stations and other course-related information, look at the course map.